chatmail/relay/ARCHITECTURE.md

-## Chatmail Server
+## Chatmail Relay

-This diagram shows components of the chatmail server; this is a draft overview as of mid-August 2025:
+This diagram shows components of the chatmail relay; this is a draft overview as of mid-August 2025:

 ```mermaid